We connect great people and extraordinary ideas.

 Ian Dean MBE (music producer and composer, musician and sound artist)

-I am a Producer (orchestral, contemporary classical, jazz and World Music), Composer/Creator (film scores, soundscapes) and Recording Engineer (music studio orchestral, electronic and location audio, ambisonics and music).
-I have worked in many genres as producer, arranger, conductor and production management with iconic classical and popular artists including Mark Knopfler, Hayley Westenra, Sir George Martin, percussionist Dame Evelyn Glennie, Sir Paul McCartney, Doc Rossi , Skaila Kanga, Courtney Pine, Bheki Mseleku, John Otway, Pat Crumly, FunKing Poets.
+Ian provides music productions services as Music Producer (orchestral, contemporary classical, jazz and World Music), Composer/Sound Creator (film scores, electronic score, soundscapes) and Recording Engineer (music studio orchestral, location audio, ambisonics).
+Ian has worked in many genres as producer, arranger, conductor and production management with iconic classical and world popular artists including Mark Knopfler, Hayley Westenra, Sir George Martin, percussionist Dame Evelyn Glennie, Sir Paul McCartney, Doc Rossi, Skaila Kanga, Courtney Pine, Bheki Mseleku, John Otway, Pat Crumly, FunKing Poets.

 In June 2017 Ian was awarded an MBE for services to music by HM Queen Elizabeth II.

 I am a Halifax-based production professional, accountant, and creative industries consultant.
 I hold a Master of Business Administration (MBA) from Dalhousie University and thrive in the areas where art and commerce connect.

 Coming from a background in public accounting and commercial banking, I embraced my business acumen and financial training, stepping out in the entertainment industry as the production accountant on the 2016 feature film, Werewolf.
 Continuing on to more creative endeavours, I then worked for two years as the Director of Development for Holdfast Pictures in Halifax, N.S.